learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 ```

 Discuss your findings from the plots above, with respect to the distribution of height and weight by gender.
-Your explanation should include discussion of any relevant summary statistics, including mean, median, mode, and the overall shape of each distribution.
+Your explanation should include a discussion of any relevant summary statistics, including mean, median, mode, and the overall shape of each distribution.

 Write your answer below this line:
 ____________________________________________________________________________________________________________________________